orebenson/pixel_patches/dev_notes.md

 + Social features
 - limit uploads from each client daily (1 per day?)
-- user has a number of likes to give out per day
 - add a sharing option to share new patches on different platforms

 =============================================================================